Edersnow/edersnow.github.io/index.md

 ![](./assets/img/firework.jpg)

-My Firework is an AR firework education project in collaboration with the Shanghai Science and Technology Museum.
-It's mainly developed using Unity Engine, with an easy back-end component to support data transmission.
+My Firework is an **AR firework education project** in collaboration with the Shanghai Science and Technology Museum.
+It's mainly developed using **Unity Engine**, with an easy back-end component to support data transmission.
+This project won the **2nd prize** in The 9th [China Digital Media Technology and Creativity Competition](http://mit.caai.cn/).

-To see more about this project, please click [here](https://www.echoyixiao.cn/mySite/MyFirewroks/index.html)
+To see more about this project, please click [**here**](https://www.echoyixiao.cn/mySite/MyFirewroks/index.html)